LordAshes/TaleSpire-CommonCodeSnippets/README.md

 EnumeratingAssets.md = Information on how to obtain a list of all CreatureBoardAssets (minis)

+PositionRotation.md = Information on getting a mini's position and rotation information

 Selected.md = Code to determine the selected mini